 However, the current increase in consumer demand for cage-free eggs may outweigh the impact of increased costs.
 As our society shifts its views on valuing the importance of animal welfare and the health of laying hens, it may become a matter of economic sustainability for farmers who raise caged hens to transition into cage-free farming.

-This discussion about hen housing illustrates some of the factors that farmers need to consider when thinking about the economic sustainability of their farms.
+This discussion about hen housing illustrates some of the economic sustainability factors that farmers consider.

 Of course, environmental sustainability factors into egg farming as well.
 What this can look like in practice is egg farmers exchanging resources with local producers.
 For example, one of the experts on the call mentioned that their facility buys corn and soy from local farms for chicken feed.
 In exchange, their farm provides chicken manure to the corn and soy farmers.